West Town, Chicago: East Village

 In the 1960s East Village began to change radically.
-Completion of the Kennedy Expressway in 1960, whose construction had displaced many residents and torn holes in the sustaining network of Polish-American churches, settlement houses, and neighborhood groups.
-Additionally Puerto Ricans and other Latinos displaced by urban renewal in Old Town and Lincoln Park began moving in.
+One major reason was the completion of the Kennedy Expressway in 1960, whose construction had displaced many residents and torn holes in the sustaining network of Polish-American churches, settlement houses, and neighborhood groups.
+Additionally, Puerto Ricans and other Latinos displaced by urban renewal in Old Town and Lincoln Park began moving in.
 In 1960 Latinos comprised less than 1 percent of West Town's population, but by 1970 that number was up to 39 percent.

 Downtown banks redlined West Town for much of the mid-20th century.
 Real estate values plummeted as landlords neglected their buildings and speculators sat on vacant land and abandoned property.
 Small businesses along Chicago Avenues closed, and the arson rate in East Village was so high that in 1976 Mayor Richard J. Daley convened a task force to address the crisis.
 The Polish exodus out of the neighborhood followed the Kennedy Expressway into the suburbs.
 The Northwest Community Organization was founded in 1962 to stem white flight by promoting home ownership and integration between longtime Eastern European residents and the newcomers.
 The institutional infrastructure that held Ukrainian Village together during the 1970s and 1980s was lacking in East Village.
 Much of the Polish population had moved northwestward to Avondale and beyond, while the Latino community which had begun to organize around issues of affordable housing and other redevelopment strategies designed to stave off displacement increasingly came into conflict with the mostly white artists and other urban-pioneer types who by the early 1980s constituted a minor but significant presence.

 Today this neighborhood has been largely gentrified.
 East Village's historic proximity to the elevated train and higher population density gave it a more working-class population than Ukrainian Village, and much of the original housing stock has been torn down for new construction in recent years.
 Blocks bounded by Division Street and Chicago, Hermitage and Damen Avenues were designated a Chicago Landmark District in 2006 and to the National Register of Historic Places in 2009 to preserve its character with these development pressures.